Republic of Ireland football league system

 The Republic of Ireland football league system is a series of association football leagues in Ireland.
 Traditionally, leagues have been classified as either senior, intermediate or junior.
 These classifications are effectively national, provincial and county leagues respectively.
-However, the definition of 'junior' has expanded to include multi-county leagues (e.g. the Combined Counties Football League), municipal district leagues (e.g. West Cork League), and regional district leagues (e.g. Inishowen and north Dublin).
+However, the definition of 'junior' has expanded to include multi-county leagues (e.g. the Combined Counties Football League), regional district leagues (e.g. south Tipperary and north Dublin) and municipal district leagues (e.g. Inishowen and West Cork).

 The football system currently consists of 12 levels.
 The two highest level divisions, the League of Ireland Premier Division and the League of Ireland First Division are both part of the only national league, the League of Ireland.
-The third level currently consists of two provincial leagues – the Leinster Senior League Senior Division and the Munster Senior League Senior Premier Division.
+As of 2025, there are only two provincial leagues operating – the Leinster Senior League and the Munster Senior League.
+These leagues sit below the League of Ireland in the pyramid, with their top divisions – Leinster's Senior Division and Munster's Senior Premier Division forming the pyramid's third level.

 History

 Senior

-The original top-level league for what is now the Republic of Ireland was the Irish Football League.
-Founded in 1890, this league is now the Northern Ireland Football League.
+The original national league for the island of Ireland was the Irish Football League.
+Founded in 1890, this league later became the Northern Ireland Football League.
 Three Dublin clubs – Bohemians, Shelbourne and Tritonville – played in the Irish Football League before the partition of Ireland.
-After partition, the League of Ireland was founded in 1921 and its Premier Division is now the top level division.
+In June 1921, less than a month after partition, the League of Ireland was founded as the highest level of league competition in the Republic of Ireland.
+The inaugural season of the new national league was held in 1921–22 with St James’ Gate winning the first-ever League of Ireland title.

+In 1985, six clubs were elected to the league to bring the total to 22 teams.
+Following a reorganisation, the League of Ireland was then split into two divisions with the creation of a Premier Division and a First Division.
+This also introduced promotion and relegation to senior football in Ireland for the first time.
+The league's Premier Division is the top division.

+The 2003 season would see the League of Ireland change from a winter league to a summer league.
+Each team played four rounds of games, totalling 36 games each.